mezzio/mezzio-authentication-session/docs/book/intro.md

-# zend-expressive-authentication-session
+# mezzio-authentication-session

-This library provides a [zend-expressive-authentication](https://github.com/zendframework/zend-expressive-authentication/) adapter that handles form-based username/password authentication credentials where the user details are subsequently stored in a session.
+This library provides a [mezzio-authentication](https://github.com/mezzio/mezzio-authentication/) adapter that handles form-based username/password authentication credentials where the user details are subsequently stored in a session.